edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques_tips.md

     > Refactor complex conditional logic or repetitive code using design patterns where
     > appropriate, such as Strategy, Observer, or Factory Method.
 These patterns often help
-    > simplify and standardize solutions to common design problems.
+    > simplify and standardise solutions to common design problems.
     >
-    > When you see a pattern of behavior or logic in your code, consider whether a design pattern
+    > When you see a pattern of behaviour or logic in your code, consider whether a design pattern
     > could help simplify the code and make it more reusable.

 13. **Refactor to Improve Readability**